vixalie/interactive-model-downloader/README.md

 ### Build executable

 Clone this repository and run `cargo build --release` command.
-The executable will be generated in `target/release/imd`, you need to copy it to a directory in your PATH.
+The executable will be generated in `target/release/imd`, you need to copy it to a directory in your `$PATH` variable.

 ## Usage